Goal-Reaching Trajectory Design Near Danger with Piecewise Affine Reach-avoid Computation: Proposed Method

-Next, before we can overapproximate the avoid set between two-time steps, we must adapt our notion of extended translation invariance to the PWA planning model: \begin{lem}[PWA ETI] Suppose $\dyn\plan$ is an ETI system in the workspace as in Assum. \ref{ass:eti}.
+Before we can overapproximate the avoid set between two-time steps, we must adapt our notion of extended translation invariance to the PWA planning model: \begin{lem}[PWA-ETI in Workspace] Suppose $\dyn\plan$ is an ETI system in the workspace as in Assum. \ref{ass:eti}.
 Also suppose we convert it to a PWA system as in Section \ref{subsec:pwa_planning_model_conversion} and \eqref{eq:pwa_conversion}.
 Then in mode $\is$ at time $\ts$, each state $\xv$ of the PWA system obeys